The following research projects are being or have been executed from the perspective of literature and medicine:

 2. Other projects

 Arko Oderwald does research in two smaller projects.

 Many physicians have become writers.
 Of course there are many physicians that write, but this project is focussed on those physicians that hev become more famous as a writer than as a physician.
 In phase 1 of this project these writers are identified and charactirized by short descriptions.
-Twenty six of these descriptions have been puiblished in het Nederlands Tijdschrift voor Geneeskunde in 2012.
+Twenty six of these descriptions have been published in het Nederlands Tijdschrift voor Geneeskunde in 2012.
 In 2017, Arko Oderwald started a course about physicians-writers.
-There will be four more courses in the coming years.
-After that, a book will bepublished with 65 physician writers.
+After that, a book will be published with 65 physician writers.
+Publishingdate 2025 or 2026.

 • A nice place to be ill